Helena Josefsson: Backing vocals

 Josefsson started as a backing vocalist for The Ark, singing on their We Are the Ark (2000) and In Lust We Trust (2002) albums.

 In early 2003, Josefsson started collaborating with Per Gessle as a backing singer for his successful solo album Mazarin, which topped the charts in Sweden.
 Christoffer Lundquist, Gessle's producer was looking for a female singer and picked Josefsson.
 She first came to the attention of Lundquist after she and Sandy Mouche wanted to record at his Aerosol Grey Machine (AGM) studio.
 "I remember driving a car between Lund and Lomma when Christoffer called and wondered if I was interested in starting singing with Per who wanted a girl for his solo projects.", recalled Josefsson.

 She went on the Mazarin Sommarturne (Summer tour) in 2003 with Gessle and his solo band: Clarence Öfwerman (keyboards), Christoffer Lundquist (bass), Jonas Isaakson (guitar), Jens Jansson (drums).
 She then was involved with Gessle's band Gyllene Tider for their album Finn 5 fel!
 (2004) and then sung in Swedish and English for Gessle's solo albums, Son of a Plumber (2005), En händig man (2007) and Party Crasher (2008).
 Her voice became more prominent in Party Crasher, significantly contributing to the songs, "Hey, I Died and Went to Heaven" and "Perfect Excuse".
 She toured Sweden again with Gessle for the En händig man Sommarturne (2007), and around Europe for The Party Crasher Tour (2009), and then went on a world tour with Roxette in 2011.

 She has also featured in a number of songs for Iranian singer Arash Labaf.
 The video for their 2010 collaboration, Broken Angel, has over 200 million views on YouTube.
-Their more recent releases include "Dooset Daram" (2018) and "One Night in Dubai" (2019).
+Their more recent releases include "One Night in Dubai" (2019) and "Angel's Lullaby" (2021).